 The aim of any information board is to enable the transfer of information quickly.
 The size of the board has an impact on this.
 Too small and the board is very hard to read and information is cluttered.
-Too big and the board becomes overwhelming and it is tempting to over-populate with information.
+Too big and the board becomes overwhelming and it is tempting to 'over populate' with information.

 Your decision on the size of board will involve factors such as the availability of space, the information you need to show and the availability of materials.

-During Productive Mental Health Ward testing a popular choice was the traditional 120cm x 90cm office whiteboard.
-This was because it allows plenty of space, they are easy to hang, many are magnetic and with a bit of luck, you can normally find an unused one somewhere in the organisation!
+During Productive Ward testing a popular choice was the traditional 4ft by 3ft office whiteboard.
+This was because it allowed plenty of space, they are easy to hang, many are magnetic and with a bit of luck, you can normally find an unused one somewhere in the trust!